-- o The only allowable public relations costs are: - Costs specifically required by a specific contract; - Costs of communicating with the public and press pertaining to specific activities or accomplishments which result from performance of a specific contract (these costs are considered necessary as part of the outreach effort for a specific contract); or - Costs of conducting general liaison with news media and government public relations officers, to the extent that such activities are limited to communication and liaison necessary to keep the public informed on matters of public concern, such as notices of funding opportunities, financial matters, etc. - Costs of meetings, conventions, convocations, or other events related to other activities of the entity, including: - o Costs of displays, demonstrations, and exhibits; - Costs of meeting rooms, hospitality suites, and other special facilities used in conjunction with shows and other special events; and - o Salaries and wages of employees engaged in setting up and displaying exhibits, making demonstrations, and providing briefings; - Costs of promotional items and memorabilia, including models, gifts, and souvenirs; - Costs of advertising and public relations designed solely to promote the entity to increase patient utilization.
+- Costs of meetings, conventions, convocations, or other events related to other activities of the entity, including: - o Costs of displays, demonstrations, and exhibits; - Costs of meeting rooms, hospitality suites, and other special facilities used in conjunction with shows and other special events; and - Salaries and wages of employees engaged in setting up and displaying exhibits, making demonstrations, and providing briefings; - Costs of promotional items and memorabilia, including models, gifts, and souvenirs; - Costs of advertising and public relations designed solely to promote the entity to increase patient utilization. - All other advertising and public relations costs unless specified as allowable above.

+Alcoholic Beverages

-Alcoholic Beverages: The cost of alcoholic beverages is unallowable.
+The cost of alcoholic beverages is unallowable.

+Bad Debts

-Bad Debts: Any losses arising from uncollectible accounts and other claims and related costs are unallowable.
+Any losses arising from uncollectible accounts and other claims and related costs are unallowable.

+Contingency Reserve

-Contingency Reserve: Contributions to a contingency reserve or any similar provision for unforeseen events are unallowable.
-The term "contingency reserve" excludes self-insurance reserves; pension funds; and reserves for normal severance pay.
+Contributions to a contingency reserve or any similar provision for unforeseen events are unallowable.
+The term "contingency reserve" excludes self- insurance reserves; pension funds; and reserves for normal severance pay.

+Donations and Contributions

-Donations and Contributions: The value of contributions and donations made to other organizations or received from other organizations, including cash, property such as material and building space, services such as volunteer services or hospital care, or any in-kind such as donated psychiatric medications, regardless of the recipient, are unallowable.
+The value of contributions and donations made to other organizations or received from other organizations, including cash, the purchase of tickets or tables at fundraising events for other providers, property such as material and building space, services such as volunteer services or hospital care, or any in-kind such as donated psychiatric medications, regardless of the recipient, are unallowable.

-Defense and Prosecution of Claims Plus Civil and Criminal Proceedings: Costs resulting from violations of or failure to comply with federal, state and local laws and regulations are unallowable.
+Defense and Prosecution of Claims Plus Civil and Criminal Proceedings

+Costs resulting from violations of or failure to comply with federal, state and local laws and regulations are unallowable.

+Depreciation

-Depreciation: The computation of depreciation or use allowances will exclude: (1) The cost of land; (2) Any portion of the cost of buildings and equipment specially funded or donated by the State or Federal Government irrespective of where title was originally vested or where it presently resides; and (3) Any portion of the cost of buildings and equipment contributed by or for the governmental unit, or a related donor organization, in satisfaction of a matching requirement.
+The computation of depreciation or use allowances will exclude: (1) The cost of land; (2) Any portion of the cost of buildings and equipment specially funded or donated by the State or Federal Government irrespective of where title was originally vested or where it presently resides; and (3) Any portion of the cost of buildings and equipment contributed by or for the governmental unit, or a related donor organization, in satisfaction of a matching requirement.